Photo credit: Aaron Hawkins at Hawkeye Photography www.hawkeyephoto.net

-This stage created a proposal for a large-scale program to increase the number of Victorian community music leaders and support existing leaders, in many different settings, including necessary training programs, mentoring, and resourcing.
-To this end Jane and Lyndal conducted community consultations in nine locations around the state, consulted a wide range of community music makers, researched how community music leadership is taught in different countries (see Lyndal's blog about an online course), and have brought all this together in both summary reports and full reports.
+GCM Stage One, funded by the Helen Macpherson Smith Trust, explored how a large-scale program could be devised to increase the number of Victorian community music leaders and support existing leaders, in many different settings, including training programs, mentoring, and resourcing.
+To this end, Project Managers Jane Coker and Lyndal Chambers conducted community consultations in nine locations around the state, consulted a wide range of community music makers, and researched how community music leadership is taught in different countries.

 - Regional networking across different groups and models of community music making is valued and important (mutual support, human resources, new ideas/extensions).
 People valued getting together in their region and being recognised/ validated at a state level – being part of a movement.